elhigu/opencl-testsuite/README.md

 	cmake -G "Visual Studio 12 Win64" ../opencl-testsuite

 Open created opencl-testsuite.sln file and build `check` rule.
 To send results build `send-report` rule.

+### Android

+Running test suite on Android is implemented by creating separate tester application for Android, which is listening test cases through TCP 41322.
+Also local `ocl-tester` which is used to run tests locally can actually connect to remote TCP port and instead of running tests locally just send test case in JSON to remote client.
+So there are no extra dependencies (python, sh, etc.) for remote devices.

+Now in addition to:

+	<Host test runner> -> <ocl-tester> -> <local OpenCL driver>

+We can also execute tests on remote device:

+	<Host test runner> -> <ocl-tester> -> TCP -> <ocl-remote-tester> -> <device OpenCL driver>

+How to build and install Android client is explained here: https://github.com/elhigu/opencl-testsuite/tree/master/tools/android-ocl-tester/OclTester

+Host machine which will send tests to be ran and collects results must be either Linux or OSX (socket code is not ported to windows yet).

+After remote client is running and accepting connections from host which will execute test runner

+	OCL_REMOTE_TESTER="<remote device DNS or IP>" make check

+Tester currently expects TCP port to be always `41322`.

+Running commands on remote tester one can also pass `OCL_REMOTE_TESTER` environment variable directly to `ocl-tester` command. e.g.

+	OCL_REMOTE_TESTER="<remote device DNS or IP>" ocl-tester list-devices

 ## Adding new tests